 Each octet of an IP v4 IP address represents an address block, as illustrated by the mock IP address AAA.BBB.CCC.DDD.
 A single C class address block is fairly small, as it contains only 256 unique IP addresses (such as from 0.0.1.0 through 0.0.1.255).
-A single B class address block is much larger, containing 65,536 unique IP address (such as from 0.1.0.0 through 0.1.255.255).
-A single A Class address block is larger yet, containing 16,777,216 unique IP address (such as from 184.108.40.206 through 220.127.116.11).
+A single B class address block is much larger, containing 65,536 unique IP addresses (such as from 0.1.0.0 through 0.1.255.255).
+A single A-Class address block is larger yet, containing 16,777,216 unique IP address (such as from 126.96.36.199 through 188.8.131.52).
 In the early days of the Internet, organizations needing a group of IP addresses were assigned full or partial address blocks according to their needs.
-As you can see, the supply of address blocks to assign worldwide was actually quite limited.
+As you can see, the supply of address blocks to assign worldwide was quite limited.

 Another way to stretch address block assignments was to create a private network behind a network router device.
 The router used a publicly assigned IP address from a given address block to connect to the Internet, but the router created a second, private IP network for all computers connected to it (known as an intranet).